democracyworks/kehaar/README.md

 (def process (wire-up/async->fn process-channel))
 ```

+The returned function, when called, will return a core.async channel
+that will eventually contain the result.
+If you're chaining up
+services, this channel can be returned from a handler as well, letting
+you chain async calls.
+The returned function takes a single argument,
+which must be some edenizable value (including `nil`).

 * You want to make a query-response service.
 Send requests to
   in-channel and get responses on out-channel (core.async channels).